phish108/PowerTLA/README.md

 On Ilias create a folder in the root directory called "tla".

 Then copy all powertla files into this directory.
-The rest will work like magik.
+The rest will work (hopefully) like magic.

 ### Moodle